google/WebFundamentals/src/content/en/updates/2019/09/chrome-78-deps-rems.md

 To ensure that data is sent to the server when a page unloads, we recommend SendBeacon or Fetch keep-alive.

-For now, enterprise users can use the AllowSyncXHRInPageDismissal policy flag to allow synchronous XHR requests during page unload.
-We expect to remove this flag in Chrome 82.
+For now, enterprise users can use the AllowSyncXHRInPageDismissal policy flag and developers can use the origin trial flag ‘allow-sync-xhr-in-page-dismissal’ to allow synchronous XHR requests during page unload.
+This is a temporary “opt-out” measure, and we expect to remove this flag in Chrome 82.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/TuYw-EZhO9g/discussion) &#124;
 [Chrome Platform Status](https://www.chromestatus.com/feature/5021976655560704) &#124;